I love presenting people with new fruit that makes them go wow and their socks going flying off.

 Amco Dial-A-Slice Adjustable Apple Corer and Slicer : Allows you to slice apples into either 8 or 16 pieces

-Zyliss Soft Skin Peeler : The best peeler I have ever owned.
+Zyliss Soft Skin Peeler : If you do want to peel your apples this is the best peeler I have ever owned.
 Does a great job peeling an apple.